230-0201 – Mathematics (BcM1)

 Summary

 Mathematics I is connected with secondary school education.
 It is divided in three parts, differential calculus of functions of one real variable, linear algebra and analytic geometry in the three dimensional Euclidean space E3.
-The aim of the first chapter is to handle the concept of a function and its properties, a limit of functions, a derivative of functions and its application.
-The second chapter emphasizes the systems of linear equations and the methods of their solution.
-The third chapter introduces the basics of vector calculus and basic linear objects in three dimensional space.
+The aim of the first chapter is to handle the concept of a function and its properties, limits of functions, derivatives of functions and their applications.
+The second chapter emphasizes the systems of linear equations and the methods of solution.
+The third chapter introduces the basics of vector calculus and linear objects in three dimensional space.

 Compulsory literature: